VenkataRavitejaGullapudi/Java/Readme.md

 - These methods can also have access specifiers

-### static variables
+### Static variables
 - Whenever we made a variable or function as static it can be accessed or called without creation of object.
 - To use a method or variable in the class which is defined as static, we can directly call it by using class name only.
 - If we created a variable with static, only one copy of that variable is available for the all objects of that class.
-- As these are ade for the class not for the objects.
+- As these are made for the class not for the objects.
 - Global and static variables are very similar .
 The only difference being static variables may be public or private .
 A public static variable is a global variable in java .

 Eg: